Overview – The Concept of God

 Omnipotence literally translates as all powerful.

-God is imagined to be perfectly powerful – it’s not possible for there to exist a being with more power than God.
+God is imagined to be maximally powerful – it’s not possible for there to exist a being with more power than God.

 However, it is argued that the concept of omnipotence is itself contradictory.
-For more information, see the problem of the stone.
+For more information, see the problem of the stone (below).

 Omniscience